jiritobolka/jiritobolka.github.io/_posts/2014-08-03-setting-up-d3.md

     	.attr("transform", "translate(" + m[3] + "," + m[0] + ")");
 {% endhighlight %}

-The main method that draw the visualization.
+Below is the main method that draw the visualization.

 {% highlight js %}
 // the main method that extract data and draw the visualization